s0rta/revengate-new/roadmap.md

 UI:
 - [ ] bug: items stay hidden after the actor standing over a stack then dies
+- [ ] inspect command appends messages for tile types and items
 - [ ] dialogues
 - [ ] bestiary
 - [ ] visual feedback for when inputs are accepted